gxaAlfie/Banana-Cop/README.md

-# Rubocop Settings
+# Banana Cop
 > RuboCop's development is moving at a very rapid pace and there are often backward-incompatible changes between minor releases (since we haven't reached version 1.0 yet).
 To prevent an unwanted RuboCop update you might want to use a conservative version locking in your `Gemfile`.

-This repository is used as version control for team rubocop settings.
+This repository is used as version control for Team Banana's Rubocop Settings.
 Most recent customization for `rubocop.yml` is based off `rubocop v0.63.1`.

 # Setup Rubocop
 ## Install Rubocop Gem